-- 1.1 This statement of insolvency practice is one of a series issued by the Council of the Society with a view to harmonising the approach of members to questions of insolvency practice.
-It should be read in conjunction with the Explanatory Forward to the Statements of Insolvency Practice and Insolvency Technical Reminders issued in June 1996.
-Members are reminded that SPI Statements of Insolvency Practice are for the purpose of guidance only and may not be relied on as definitive statements.
-No liability attaches to the Council or anyone involved in the preparation or publication of Statements of Insolvency Practice. - 1.2 The purpose of this statement of insolvency practice is to: - set out best practice with regard to the presentation of accounts prescribed in the insolvency legislation; - set out best practice with regard to the presentation of financial information to creditors and other interested parties in a manner which is useful to the reader. - 1.3 Members are reminded that they are responsible for the submission of returns using the prescribed forms (or in similar format approved by the agency to which the returns are required to be submitted) within the times specified in the legislation.
+- 1.1 This statement of insolvency practice is to be read in conjunction with the Explanatory Foreword. - 1.2 The purpose of this statement of insolvency practice is to: - set out best practice with regard to the presentation of accounts prescribed in the insolvency legislation; - set out best practice with regard to the presentation of financial information to creditors and other interested parties in a manner which is useful to the reader. - 1.3 Insolvency practitioners are reminded that they are responsible for the submission of returns using the prescribed forms (or in similar format approved by the agency to which the returns are required to be submitted) within the times specified in the legislation.
 They should not await reminders or default notices.